 While these scones are baking, the aromas coming from the oven are so fabulous everyone wants to join us and hang out in the kitchen.
-They are just waiting for a taste test and a handout.
+I know they are just waiting for a taste test and a handout.

 These moist and delicious pumpkin scones, with the sweet taste of pumpkin and spices of fall, are drizzled with a spicy glaze.
 If you love pumpkin, this sweet and spicy scone is sure to make you happy!